artursBiezbardis/artursBiezbardis/README.md

 <h3>Hi, everybody!</3h>

-I'm PHP back-end developer from Latvia, father of two sons, and an open-minded person
+<h4>I'm PHP back-end developer from Latvia, father of two sons, and an open-minded person</h4>

-Her is some of my work in PHP:
+<h4>Her is some of my work in PHP:<h4/>

 -<a href="https://github.com/artursBiezbardis/HomeWork2/tree/master/rps" >ROCK, PAPER, SCISSORS, LIZARD, SPOCK, NUKE is a browser-based game made with OOP</a>